 Yes!
-Access® Tile products are specifically designed and rigorously tested, to meet and exceed the ADA and California Title 24 requirements.
+Access® Tile detectable warning plates are specifically designed and rigorously tested, to meet and exceed the ADA and California Title 24 requirements.
 Each Detectable Warning Tile has a truncated dome spacing of 2.35” and height of 0.20”.
 They are tested using the AASHTO HS20-44 wheel load test, as well as the ASTM Concrete tests, and the ASTM D tests.

 For more information on the specific codes, visit our ADA Regulation page.

 Is Access® Tile available in different colors?

 Each detectable warning paver is available in ten standard colors.
 These colors are Orchre Yellow (23594), Federal Yellow (33538), Safety Red (31350), Colonial Red (20109), Brick Red (22144), Ocean Blue (15187), Bright White (27925), Light Gray(26280), Dark Grey (36118), and Onyx Black (17038).